quynhnle135/my-website/docs/tech-blogs/javascript-ramp-up/frontend_review.md

 - JavaScript is widely used across the web and now it's not only used for the front-end but also the back-end with Node and Express.
 - People talk about <b><i>Vanilla JavaScript</i></b>, what does it mean?
 &rarr; It's pure JavaScript without any libraries or framework.
-- What I should know about JavaSscript as a webs developer?
+- What I should know about JavaSscript as a web developer?
-    + Fundamenbtals of the languages: Syntax, operators, control structures (if-else, loops, do-while), functions, objects and arrays
+    + Fundamentals of the languages: Syntax, operators, control structures (if-else, loops, do-while), functions, objects and arrays
     + DOM manipulation: selecting elements, manipulating elements, and event handling.
     + Asynchronous JavaScript: promises, async/await, AJAX and Fetch API
     + Web APIs: Browser API, Third-party APIs